-For more information on any of the programs below, call (605) 698-7654 or click here to contact us.
+For more information on any of the programs below, call (605) 698-7654 or email.

 GROW South Dakota can provide a onetime emergency assistance grant to help individuals/families pay for rent, utilities, or other emergency needs.
 Income and program guides may apply.
 Availability of funding is limited, funds may not always be available.
-Apply Here
+Apply Here for emergency services.

 If you are over 60 and income eligible, you may also qualify for a monthly free box of food.
 Apply Here for the Commodity Supplemental Food Program

-Affordable Heathcare through the Marketplace
+Affordable Healthcare through the Marketplace

 Financial Education and/or Budget & Credit Counseling

 GROW South Dakota has multiple counseling services available to assist individuals with their financial and housing needs.
 This is done on a one-one basis or in a small class setting.
 If you are interested in receiving assistance in any of these areas, please contact GROW South Dakota.
-Topics include: